 Unfortunately, it is not possible to totally eliminate ALL of the moisture (water) present in a fuel delivery system.
 And, because water weighs 8.0 pounds per gallon and diesel fuel weighs less than 7.5 pounds per gallon, the water will separate from the diesel fuel and accumulate at the lowest points in the fuel delivery system (i.e. the bottom of the tank and fuel delivery lines).

-Plus, all diesel fuel will contain a measureable amount of moisture ("dissolved" water in a diesel fuel will generally be 100ppm - parts per million or more).
-And, over time, with increases and decreases in fuel temperature, this normal fuel moisture content will accumulate as "free water" and build up in the lowest parts of the fuel delivery system.
+All diesel fuel will contain a measureable amount of moisture ("dissolved" water in a diesel fuel will generally be 100ppm - parts per million or more).
+Over time, with increases and decreases in fuel temperature, this normal fuel moisture content will accumulate as "free water" and build up in the lowest parts of the fuel delivery system.

-Free water in a diesel fuel system can be detected by in-tank water monitoring equipment and it can also be detected by using waterfinder paste on the end of a tank measuring stick.
-However, dissolved (inherent) water content is an integral part of the diesel fuel makeup and cannot be detected in the field.
-Dissolved water (moisture) must be determined in a laboratory by using a precision testing instrument such as a Karl Fisher water detection apparatus or similar piece of laboratory test equipment.
+Free water in a diesel fuel system can be detected by the in-tank water monitoring equipment and it can also be detected by using waterfinder paste on the end of a tank measuring stick.
+Dissolved (inherent) water content is an integral part of the diesel fuel makeup and cannot be detected in the field.
+Dissolved water (moisture) must be determined in a laboratory by using a precision testing instrument such as a Karl Fisher Titration water detection or similar piece of laboratory test equipment.

-Diesel fuel "De-Icer" additives (agents) have been used for many years to chemically lower the freeze point temperature of moisture present in distillate fuels.
-Such chemicals have a very low freeze point temperature and when bonded with the diesel fuel moisture molecules, these De-Icer additives will lower the freeze point of the resulting mixture.
+Diesel fuel "De-Icers" additives (agents) have been used for many years to chemically lower the freeze point temperature of moisture present in distillate fuels.
+Such chemicals have a very low freeze point temperature and when bonded with the moisture molecules of moisture in a diesel fuel, these De-Icer additives will lower the freeze point of the resulting mixture.

-But, De-Icers (1) must be added in the appropriate volume for the amount of moisture present in the fuel system and (2) must physically bond with the moisture molecules in order to effectively lower the water freeze point temperature.
+But De-Icers (1) must be added in the appropriate volume for the amount of moisture present in the fuel system and (2) must physically bond with the moisture molecules in order to effectively lower the freeze point temperature of the water.

-Therefore, it is essential that any free water accumulation in the storage container (storage tank or vehicle tank) be kept to a minimum.
-De-Icer agents have a strong affinity (attraction) for any water in the fuel delivery system.
-Accordingly, De-Icer additives will seek out the free water first and be drawn into the free water until the it is "fully saturated".
+It is essential that any accumulation of free water in the storage container (storage tank or vehicle tank) be kept to a minimum.
+De-Icer agents have a strong affinity (driving force) for any water in the fuel delivery system.
+De-Icer additives will seek out the free water first and be drawn into the free water until the free water content is "fully saturated".

 The same is true of a vehicle saddle (storage) tank.
-If the vehicle tank has one-fourth inch of water in the bottom, the dissolved moisture in the diesel fuel will not receive any measurable protection from freezing until the tank water bottoms are fully saturated.
+If the vehicle tank has one-fourth inch of water in the bottom, the dissolved moisture in the diesel fuel in the vehicle tank will not receive any measurable protection from freezing until the tank water bottoms are fully saturated.

 It is also important to make certain the diesel fuel tanks do not have microbial activity in them.
-Microbiological activity (fungus & bacteria growth) generally requires water to live and multiply.
-They have the ability to encapsulate moisture content to further their growth process.
-Microbial growth will exacerbate wintertime fuel moisture problems by producing waste by-products and "slime" from their colony growth.
+Microbiological activity (fungus & bacteria growth) generally requires water to propagate and they have the ability to encapsulate moisture content to further their growth process.
+Microbial growth will exacerbate wintertime fuel moisture problems by producing waste by-products and visible "slime" from their colony growth.